 To the Reverend Thomas H. Smolich, SJ Intemational Director of the Jesuit Refugee Service

 As the Jesuit Refugee Service celebrates the fortieth anniversary of its founding by the Servant of God Pedro Arrupe, I ask you to convey my cordial best wishes to those gathered at the Astalli Centre here in Rome, and to all JRS staff and volunteers throughout the world.
 My thoughts turn also in a special way to the many men, women and children who seek refuge and assistance from JRS.
-May they and their families always know that the Pope remains dose to them and is praying for them!
+May they and their families always know that the Pope remains close to them and is praying for them!

 As you seek to renew and deepen your commitment to serving the varied and complex needs of refugees and other forcibly displaced persons, I pray that all of you will continue to draw encouragement and wisdom from the vision and example of your founder.